winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/04-Blackboard-and-BehaviorTree.md

 **LOS gating of the Lyra Shooting Service.** The shooting service is provided by Lyra and is shared across all stock bot types.
 You are **strongly discouraged** from editing it.
 Instead, attach it to the sequence whose decorator (`CanSeeFlagCarrier == true`) gates whether shooting can happen.
 When the decorator goes false, the subtree aborts and the selector falls through to the chase-only branch.
 Shooting is therefore reactive to perception without any code changes to Lyra.

-This is functionally identical to Brooks's **potlačení a zabránění** mechanism between layers in the subsumpční architektura [Kubík 2004, §1.3.2]: a higher-priority subtree can inhibit a lower-priority one when its activation condition is satisfied.
+This is functionally identical to Brooks's **potlačení a zabránění** mechanism between layers in the subsumpční architektura [Kubík 2004, Chapter 1.3.2]: a higher-priority subtree can inhibit a lower-priority one when its activation condition is satisfied.
 In Brooks's robots this was wired with explicit signal taps; in a BT it is wired with a decorator and Observer Aborts.

 **Why Simple Parallel + Wait(9999)?** This is the Lyra-recommended pattern for "do a movement task while a service continues to tick". `MoveTo` would otherwise terminate the subtree when it succeeds; the parallel keeps the subtree alive (and the shooting service running) until the decorator changes the agent's mind.